Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 Details

 Discussions of SAR models may be found in Cliff and Ord (1981), Cressie (2015, Ch.
 6), LeSage and Pace (2009), and LeSage (2014).
 The Stan implementation draws from Donegan (2021).
+It is a multivariate normal distribution with covariance matrix of \(\Sigma = \sigma^2 (I - \rho C)^{-1}(I - \rho C')^{-1}.\).

-The general scheme of the SAR model for numeric vector \(y\) is $$y = \mu + ( I - \rho W)^{-1} \epsilon$$ $$\epsilon \sim Gauss(0, \sigma^2 I)$$ where \(W\) is the spatial weights matrix, \(I\) is the n-by-n identity matrix, and \(\rho\) is a spatial autocorrelation parameter.
+The spatial error specification ('SEM') is $$y = \mu + ( I - \rho C)^{-1} \epsilon$$ $$\epsilon \sim Gauss(0, \sigma^2)$$ where \(C\) is the spatial connectivity matrix, \(I\) is the n-by-n identity matrix, and \(\rho\) is a spatial autocorrelation parameter.
 In words, the errors of the regression equation are spatially autocorrelated.
+The expected value for the SEM is the usual \(\mu\): the intercept plus X*beta and any other terms added to the linear predictor.

-Re-arranging terms, the model can also be written as follows: $$y = \mu + \rho W (y - \mu) + \epsilon$$ which perhaps shows more intuitively the implicit spatial trend component, \(\rho W (y - \mu)\).
+Re-arranging terms, the model can also be written as follows: $$y = \mu + \rho C (y - \mu) + \epsilon$$ which shows more intuitively the implicit spatial trend component, \(\phi = \rho C (y - \mu)\).
+This term \(\phi\) can be extracted from a fitted auto-Gaussian/auto-normal model using the spatial method.

 When applied to a fitted auto-Gaussian model, the residuals.geostan_fit method returns 'de-trended' residuals \(R\) by default.
-That is, $$ R = y - \mu - \rho W (y - \mu). $$ To obtain "raw" residuals (\(y - \mu\)), use residuals(fit, detrend = FALSE).
+That is, $$ R = y - \mu - \rho C (y - \mu). $$ To obtain "raw" residuals (\(y - \mu\)), use residuals(fit, detrend = FALSE).
 Similarly, the fitted values obtained from the fitted.geostan_fit will include the spatial trend term by default.

 Poisson